 The Parliament's site contains information pertaining to the Parliament.

 For contact information and links to commonwealth government departments and agencies see the Australian Government Directory.

 Where can I find more information about the House of Representatives and the Parliament?

-The Department of the House of Representatives conducts seminars and workshops on the operations of the House which are open to anyone on payment of a fee.
+Seminars are conducted on the operations of the House, which are open to anyone on payment of a fee.